Carlos Pesquera

-Carlos Ignacio Pesquera-Morales (born August 17, 1956) is a Puerto Rican civil engineer.
+Carlos Ignacio Pesquera-Morales (born August 17, 1956) is a Puerto Rican civil engineer who served as the Secretary of Transportation and Public Works of Puerto Rico from 1993 to 1999.
 He ran in the 2016 New Progressive Party primary to be Puerto Rico's Resident Commissioner as Pedro Pierluisi's ballot running mate, but lost by over 70% of the vote to state representative Jenniffer Gonzalez.
 He is married to Irasema Rivera, an agronomist, and has one son and one daughter.
 He currently resides in Guaynabo, Puerto Rico.

 Education

 Carlos Ignacio Pesquera Morales graduated from High School while attending Nuestra Señora de Belén.
 Dr. Pesquera attended the University of Puerto Rico at Mayagüez, where he graduated with high honors as an engineer.
 He was awarded the Etienne Totti Award for Best Student of the Civil Engineering Class, 1978.
 Later, Pesquera continued his graduate studies at Cornell University, where he obtained an M.S. and Ph.D. in Structural Engineering.
 At Cornell, Pesquera specialized in the application of Computer-Aided-Design tools in the design of steel framed structures.
 He then worked at 3D/Eye where he was in charge of developing Steel-3D, one of the first fully integrated structural design tools based on computer graphics.
 Afterwards, he taught civil engineering at the University of Puerto Rico at Mayagüez.